 Writing this, I’m realizing that I don’t actually remember the date when I told my husband I wanted to end our marriage.
 I can remember the circumstances of several of the conversations … the phone call when he was on the way up to the mountains skiing and I told him I was seeing a counselor, the conversation after our summer vacation when I told him I couldn’t work on our marriage, the conversation when I got back from Christmas in England when I told him I hadn’t changed my mind … but I can’t remember the dates.
 I wonder if it being September 11 makes a difference or if the finality about it makes a difference?
 What do you remember?

 I guess I should have asked Julia about why they both moved back in together when they knew they separating but truthfully, that didn’t seem that odd.
 My husband and I stayed in the same house, in the same bed for six months after I said I couldn’t work on our marriage.
 He said he was having difficulty finding a rental; I think he was hoping I’d change my mind.
 I certainly wouldn’t recommend it – constant tension all around.

-PS … I think we need to rewrite some of these fairy tales so the happy endings are always tied to a Prince Charming.
+PS … I think we need to rewrite some of these fairy tales so the happy endings aren’t always tied to a Prince Charming.